nexiality/tutorials/docs/introduction/Nexial-Introduction.md

     &nbsp;&nbsp;&nbsp;&nbsp;This worksheet has all the data variables used for current execution.
 Refer this image:<br>
     ![](image/Nexial-Introduction_06.png)<br>

-- Scenarios in output excel have **result** column which shows respective step is pass or fail. **elapsed ms** column display time taken to run respective step.<br>
+- Scenarios in output excel have **result** column which shows respective step is pass or fail. **elapsed ms** display time taken to run respective step.<br>

-   If you are referring variable through ${varName}, then variable value will be shown in output file.<br> For example,In base scenario, for assertContains we have used variable as ${country}.
+   If you are referring variable through ${varName}, then variable will be replaced with actual value in output file.<br> For example,in base scenario, for assertContains we have used variable as ${country}.
 We can see value as "US,India,China,England,Spain" in output file.
 On mouseover we can see actual variable as ${country}.<br>

    Let's have look at output of above test scripts.